yezhiyi9670/occlusion-culling-fix-sodium/README.md

 ### Forge

-**Suggests** [Rubidium](https://modrinth.com/mod/rubidium): The issue does not exist without Rubidium.
+**Requires** [Rubidium](https://modrinth.com/mod/rubidium): The issue does not exist without Rubidium.
 In that case, you won't need the mod.

 ### Fabric

-**Suggests** [Sodium](https://modrinth.com/mod/sodium): The issue does not exist without Sodium.
+**Requires** [Sodium](https://modrinth.com/mod/sodium): The issue does not exist without Sodium.
 In that case, you won't need the mod.

 Effect
 -----